hector12free/ethereum-listener/README.md

 ## Ethereum Listener ##

-Ethereum Listener, a realtime Ethereum transaction visualizer written in HTML/Javascript.
-See and hear new transactions as they propagate through the Ethereum Network.
+Ethereum Listener is a realtime Ethereum transaction visualizer.
+With this, we can see and hear new Ethereum transactions as they propagate through the Ethereum Network.
+People can choose different instruments, configure and adjust the volume.

 [![Ethereum Listener](https://img.youtube.com/vi/dEdLSinMk-4/0.jpg)](https://www.youtube.com/watch?v=dEdLSinMk-4)

+Ethereum Listener is written in HTML/Javascript using the Matic eth-dagger websocket API.

 ### Building ###